Elevating Leaders through Knowledge and Scholarship

-As a DPPD student you will join other established leaders in public, private and nonprofit sectors to design frameworks and strategies for sophisticated problem-solving – not only will you learn from your peers, but from Price’s expert faculty and advanced practitioners with first-hand knowledge of addressing some of the most complex and challenging governance problems of our times.
+This program brings together established leaders in industry, government, and nonprofit sectors to design frameworks and strategies for sophisticated problem-solving.
+Students learn from their peers as well as from the Price School’s expert faculty, who address some of the most complex and challenging governance problems of our time.

-- Enhance capacities as consumers and evaluators of academic research;
+Enhance analytic capacities as consumers and evaluators of academic research;

-- Conduct applied research and translate to practice;
+Conduct applied research and translate it to practice;

 Explore career highlights and expertise of USC Price’s distinguished faculty teaching in the Doctor of Policy, Planning, and Development program.